EmanueleDeRossi1/Thesis-PEFT/paper summaries/Automated Data Wrangling with LLMs.md

 # Directions Towards Efficient and Automated Data Wrangling with Large Language Models

 This paper explores the use of large language models (LLMs) for data wrangling tasks such as entity matching, error detection, and data imputation.
 It evaluates parameter-efficient fine-tuning (PEFT) methods to reduce the computational and storage costs associated with full model fine-tuning.
 The study finds that PEFT methods achieve performance close to full fine-tuning while being more parameter-efficient.
-However, they are not necessarily compute-efficient.
-The training time remain high because PEFT models still require backpropagation through all model layers.
+However, parameter-efficient does not necessarily mean compute-efficient: the training time still remains high because PEFT models still require backpropagation through all model layers.

 ## Dataset
 The study evaluates ten benchmark datasets from various domains, including: